 Behavior Support

-Children with autism and other developmental disabilities often engage in problem behaviors such as throwing tantrums, flapping their hands, bolting away from caregivers, and injuring themselves.
+Autistic children, and those with other developmental disabilities often engage in problem behaviors such as throwing tantrums, flapping their hands, bolting away from caregivers, and injuring themselves.

 These behaviors can make it challenging for them to meaningfully benefit from education in their home schools.
 They often require a different level of expertise and training to ensure that their behaviors are addressed in a safe, effective manner.